auriq/essentia_docs/source/dlv/dlv.rst

 **Running Essentia via RStudio**

-Essentia's R Integration package is installed by default.
-To access it, you simply need to enter the R command **library(RESS)**.
+First, Essentia's R Integration package must be installed by running ``install.packages("RESS")`` in R. Then, to access it, you simply need to enter the R command ``library(RESS)``.
 See our `R Integration Tutorial <http://www.auriq.com/documentation/source/integrations/R/index.html>`_ to see how to use the RESS package to integrate R and Essentia.

-To run an Essentia Bash Script that already exists on your file system, you can simply run it from within RStudio by navigating to the directory that contains your script and entering **system("sh Your_Script_name.sh")**.
+To run an Essentia Bash Script that already exists on your file system, you can simply run it from within RStudio by navigating to the directory that contains your script and entering ``system("sh Your_Script_name.sh")``.

 To create an Essentia Bash Script from within RStudio: